-ICT media are unique in that little imprint of the creator's weakness in production are seen - perfect fonts, geometric accuracy and colour faithfulness permit the weakest of learners to produce material which compares, on the level of media quality, with that of the most experienced professional.
+ICT media are unique in that little imprint of the creator's weakness in production are seen - perfect fonts. geometric accuracy and colour faithfulness permit the weakest of learners to produce material which compares, on the level of media quality, with that of the most experienced professional.
 This means that learners' self-esteem, which is so heavily knocked by poor handwriting, inaccurate drawing or inadequate oral skills, can be raised.
-This in turn encourages risk-taking and attention to the content of ideas - continuing engagement which can lead to judgements about higher-order issues on a level playing field.
+This in turn encourages risk-taking and attention to the content of ideas - continuing engagement which can promote attention to higher-order issues.

-Most work on a computer can be saved for later perusal or saved at intervals to record drafts.
-In the development of ideas this can help learners see how their ideas have developed, or peers and teachers to understand and judge their value and originality.
-In the long term, work that has been saved in this way and compiled provides a portfolio of work.
-This portfolio can be used to represent the learner's capability, but also may be mined for new starting points by that learner in a much more accessible and labour saving way than with a traditional portfolio.
-New connections can be made between past work and present concerns - often surprising insights can be obtained, because ICT has recorded the work and allowed searching and indexing to take place.
+Most work on a computer can be saved for later perusal or at intervals to record drafts.
+This can help learners see how their ideas have developed, or peers & teachers to understand and judge their originality & value.
+In the long term, work that has been compiled provides the basis for a portfolio of work, which can be used to represent the learner's capability.
+It also may be efficiently mined for new starting points, new connections can be made between past work and present concerns.
+Often surprising insights can be obtained, because ICT has recorded the work and allowed searching and indexing to take place.

-( record
+record